 Looking to dabble into persuasion and design?
 Here are some of the things you need to know about calls-to-action to get that ever-elusive click.

-49. Use CTAs everywhere
+49. Use CTAs everywhere fir more lead generation

 As I mentioned above, when thinking lead generation, every page of your website should be treated as a landing page.
 That means that every page should present your visitors with a CTA or multiple CTAs.
 Stick them in the header and footer and in various important parts of your copy.
 Use icons, images, and special formatting to help make them stand out.
 After all, your CTA is telling your visitors what you want them to do, so make it easy for them to figure out.